kevinkh89/technical-writing/muitable-crypto-rates/README.md

 ### Table component

 we'll use the `Table` component of `mui`.under the hood `mui` use the native table element for this component.create a file and call it `Table.js`.create another file named `CoinBody.js`.that's where the table body resides.first of all import the neccessary components:
+(we'll show the skeleton component while the data is loading)

 ```js
 import React, { useEffect, useState } from 'react';